onerdna/greyscript_compiler/README.md

 end function

-// Will include any files with .gs extension in 'somefolder' and all it subfolders recursievly a // Hello from a.gs! b // Hello from b.gs!
+// Will include any files with .gs extension in 'somefolder' and all it subfolders recursively a // Hello from a.gs! b // Hello from b.gs!